Benefits of Bolt Database

 - Never store secrets in plain text in your code.

 The User Management section gives you insight into how people use your app.
-Here, you can:- View a graph of sign-ups over time.
+Here, you can:- View a graph of sign-ups over time

-- See a list of the most recently added users.
+- See a list of the most recently added users

-- Click User Management.
+- Click User Management in the left menu.

 Bolt includes built-in file storage that connects seamlessly with your database.
 To view your stored files, follow these steps:- Click the gear icon in the top center of your screen, then click All project settings.